Canada Border Services Agency: Searching of digital devices

 Whilst the laws surrounding electronic privacy rights at the border are currently considered unsettled, several new court cases are raising the issue that personal electronic devices (such as cell phones and laptops) should be afforded a higher level of privacy.

 In August 2018, the British Columbia Civil Liberties Association (BCCLA) published a guide surrounding searches of electronic devices at the border.
 The guide was distributed by major media outlets in Canada.
 The BCCLA guide cautions travellers that Canadian courts have not yet established if searches of electronic devices without suspicion are considered “an unreasonable invasion of privacy”.
 Travellers crossing the border are advised by the BCCLA to minimize the data that is stored on their devices to mitigate risk.

 On November 12, 2019, a federal court in Boston, USA, ruled that the government must have reasonable suspicion of digital contraband before searching electronic devices at U.S. border crossings.
-The judgement has ignited speculation that Canada should have updated legislation surrounding this area of law.
+The judgment has ignited speculation that Canada should have updated legislation surrounding this area of law.